Canada Deemed Disposition on Death in 2026: How the Flat 50% Capital Gains Inclusion Rate Sets the Tax Bill on a $1.2M Ontario Investment Portfolio

 • Any other capital property not sheltered by the principal residence exemption, a spousal rollover, or a qualifying transfer to a trust

-It does not apply to registered accounts (RRSPs, RRIFs, TFSAs) — those have their own inclusion rules.
+It does not apply to registered accounts (RRSPs, RRIFs, TFSAs) — those have their own inclusion rules (and when the deceased is a non-resident with a Canadian RRSP, withholding tax and section 116 clearance add an entirely separate layer).
+RRSPs also carry separate obligations like Home Buyers' Plan repayment that the estate must account for on the terminal return.
 And it does not apply to the principal residence if the estate claims the PRE under section 40(2)(b).

 Step 1: Taxable capital gain